fisheryv/lobe-chat/docs/Usage/Plugins.md

 ## Developing Plugins

-If you want to develop a LobeChat plugin on your own, feel free to refer to the [Lobe Plugin Development Guide](https://chat-plugin-sdk.lobehub.com/guides/intro) to expand the possibilities of your AI assistant!
+If you want to develop a PlanChat plugin on your own, feel free to refer to the [Lobe Plugin Development Guide](https://chat-plugin-sdk.lobehub.com/guides/intro) to expand the possibilities of your AI assistant!